DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxOverlay/1 Configuration/deferRendering.md

 ---
 ---
 ##### shortDescription
-Specifies whether to render the widget's content when it is displayed.
+Specifies whether to render the UI component's content when it is displayed.
 If **false**, the content is rendered immediately.

 ---